flex-rental-solutions/docker-compose-challenge/README.md

 - Start everything by running `docker-compose up` in the directory of the `docker-compose.yaml` file
 - In the browser, go to http://localhost:8100/api
-- As you click the browser refresh, observe the "Server name" cycling through the 3 backend instances.
+- As you click the browser refresh, observe the "Server name" cycling through the 3 backend instance id's.

 **Example Browser Output**